In the 1990s, the EPA amended the United States Clean Water Act to address a growing problem – the lack of proper stormwater management planning.

 Municipalities often involve the public during the planning process of their stormwater management programs.

-So, keep an eye on whether your municipality is hosting public meetings to discuss their stormwater management program.
+So, keep an eye on whether your municipality is hosting public meetings to discuss its stormwater management program.

 In addition, the EPA encourages wider community outreach by suggesting your municipality: